wrburnham/wp-webp-wasm/readme.md

 This plugin is licensed as GPLv3.

-### Licenso notes
+### License notes

 The simple html dom parser library is used to render webp images directly in WordPress content where possible.
-This library, distributed in the plugin code, is licensed under the MIT license.
 The client-side conversion to WebP leverages Google's libwebp.
-Please see the main.php header for details specific to these two pieces of software that are integrated in this plugin.